"Nice" is actually a command

 Benefits of changing

-In other words, the load on the CPU can be relatively reduced (apparently)!
+In other words, the load on the CPU can be reduced relatively !

-If you're given a job like the former, it's hard to handle, and it's hard to rearrange your schedule.
+If you are given a job like the former, it will be too much for you to handle, and it will be difficult to rearrange your schedule

-I think if you are assigned tasks with a set priority, you can handle them more smoothly even if you are doing other tasks at the same time
+I think that if you are assigned work with a set priority, you will be able to handle it smoothly even while working on other tasks

-Now, when should we use this nice command?
+So, when would you use this nice command?

-• When exporting large amounts of data using mysqldump
+• Exporting large amounts of data with mysqldump

-• When greping from a large amount of logs using regular expressions for post-mortem investigation
+• When grepping a large amount of logs with regular expressions for post-mortem investigation

-It can be used when you want to pass non-urgent and heavy processing without pulling the processing of other processes
+when you want to run a less urgent and heavy process without dragging down the processing of other processes !

-Well, I've done a lot of research on the nice command so far, but...
+Well, I've looked into the nice command in various ways so far, but

 What's so nice about this nice command...?